Nutty

 Some mortgage lenders will let you stay on your current mortgage and just switch the way you pay.
 Happy days!

 But others will want you to take out a new mortgage altogether.
-Let’s face it, this is essentially just remortgaging!
-Although this isn’t a problem in itself, it could mean leaving your current mortgage early, which could land you with an early repayment charge.
+Let’s face it, this is essentially just remortgaging (swapping one mortgage for another).
+Although this isn’t a problem in itself, it could mean leaving your current mortgage in a fixed-rate period (a contract if you will), which could mean you have to pay an early repayment charge.
 This could come to thousands of pounds (don’t shoot the messenger!).

 If your lender’s making you switch to a new mortgage, you’ll want to weigh up all these factors before coming to a decision.
-It’ll probably also be worth getting a mortgage broker involved so that you can compare all the deals available to you – not just the ones your current lender can offer you.
+It’s also a great idea to get a mortgage broker involved so that you can compare all the deals available to you – not just the mortgages your current lender can offer you.
 At the end of the day, we all love a good deal.
 And why stick with the same lender if you can get a better deal elsewhere?!

 Mortgage broker

-If you’re not sure where to start, check out Tembo¹, they've got award-winning service, and will guarantee to get you the best mortgage deal.
+If you're not sure where to find one, check out our top mortgage brokers.
+Or visit Tembo¹, they've got award-winning service, and will guarantee to get you the best mortgage deal.
 You'll also get 50% off their fee with Nuts About Money.
 How great is that?

 How to switch from an interest-only mortgage to repayment